-A. Basic Formula for Targeting
+A. Basic Schedule

-You are aiming for a total number of hours on the Direct Service Agreement (DSA) of 30 hours/week.
+You are aiming for a total number of hours on the Direct Service Agreement (DSA) of approximately 24 hours/week.
 There is always some variation among interns for targeted hours depending on the activities and training goals they have each semester.
 This description provides a guide but not a template, so you are likely to have questions while mapping out your schedule.
-Be sure to talk to the Training Director (Susan Chamberlain, Ph.D.) and your primary supervisor as you are working on the plan for your Fall Semester service delivery and training activities.
-We also have time scheduled into Orientation to work on your DSAs together.
+Be sure to talk to the Director of Training, Programming, and Outreach (Angela Enno, Ph.D.; hereafter referred to as the Training Director) and your primary supervisor as you are working on the plan for your Fall Semester service delivery and training activities.